7 incredible places to dive in Australia + the best times to visit

-Australia is renowned as one of the world's premier scuba diving destinations, with unparalleled opportunities to explore its diverse marine environments.
-While the UNESCO-listed Great Barrier Reef immediately comes to mind, the country boasts countless other dive sites that guarantee thrilling encounters.
-Whether you want to explore little-visited caves, drift through giant kelp forests or come face-to-face with great white sharks, there are dive experiences in Australia for everyone.
+Australia is one of the world's most exciting scuba diving destinations, with a diverse range of marine environments surrounding this huge island nation.
+While the UNESCO-listed Great Barrier Reef immediately comes to mind, the country boasts countless other dive sites that guarantee unforgettable encounters.

 In this article, discover 7 of the best places to dive in Australia, from the tropical warmth of Cairns to the chilly waters of Tasmania.
 We’ll also share recommended places to stay in each of the gateway towns to help you plan your Australian dive adventure.